 1) Your right to be informed

-When directly collecting your personal data, we will explain exactly what will happen to it using a Privacy Notice.
+When directly collecting your personal information, we will explain exactly what will happen to it using a privacy notice.
 If we collect personal information about you from another organisation (indirectly), we will provide you with similar information, as well as explaining where we got your information from.

 2) Your right to access

-You can request a copy of all, or part of, the personal data we hold about you by submitting a Subject Access Request (SAR).
+You can request a copy of all, or part of, the personal information we hold about you by submitting a Subject Access Request (SAR).

-We will also require proof of your identity.
-This can be a copy of your driving licence, birth certificate or passport.
+We may also require proof of your identity.
+Generally, a good quality copy of your driving licence, birth certificate or passport will be accepted.
 Copies of your proof of identification will be destroyed once the SAR has been completed.

-If you would like to know what information (if any) we hold about you, you can apply here by downloading and completing the Subject Access Form and returning it to us (together with proof of ID).
+If you would like to know what information (if any) we hold about you, you can send your request to us using the contact details at the bottom of this notice.
+You may wish to use the Subject Access Form to help make your request.

 Will there be a charge?